SOUTHWEST FLORIDA

 There are more golf courses in Southwest Florida than you can shake a putter at.
 The area also has great fishing and boating.

-HERITAGE AND HISTORY SITES
+SOUTHWEST FLORIDA HERITAGE SITES

-Here is a list of 75 Southwest Florida heritage and history sites listed by county.
+Here is a list of 75 Southwest Florida heritage sites listed by county.
 The County Seat is also listed.
 Here's a neat trick for you: highlight any of the sites below, then right click and it will take you to the site's webpage on the internet.

 CHARLOTTEPunta Gorda